Scientistwang/129L_backup/ref_codes/AAA-Readme.txt

 plotGaussian.py
    Plots of gaussian, error function, one sided p-value to N(sigma)

+RC.py
+   Solution of Homework 5 Exercise 6 using prepackaged code scipy.integrate.odeint to solve an ordinary 1st order differential equation

 straightTracks.txt
    A text file needed for Exercises 1 and 3 in Homework 7